SEARS PRIVATE PRACTICE

 After many years living and working in the U.S., my family and I chose to relocate to India, seeking a deeper sense of belonging and connection.
 The isolating and individualistic nature of American culture made us realize the importance of raising our daughter in a community that values relationships, family, and shared growth.

-Today, I offer person-centered therapy, a warm, confidential and highly individualized approach that can help clients cultivate emotional clarity, resilience, and balance.
+Today, I offer person-centered therapy, a warm, confidential, and highly individualized approach that can help clients cultivate emotional clarity, resilience, and balance.
 My practice is designed for individuals who seek not only healing but also fulfillment and self-understanding within a supportive and thoughtful environment.
+This approach is particularly valuable for professionals, entrepreneurs, and family managers seeking greater peace, fulfillment, and authenticity in their personal and professional lives.

-Sears, R. (2025, August).
 Preliminary results suggest WHO rights-based training linked to reduced stigma.
 Mad In America.

-Sears, R. (2025, June).
 Mental health providers support cultural humility, but fear policy pushback.
 Mad In America.

-Sears, R. (2025, April).
 Community mental health programs linked to improved wellbeing in under-resourced areas.
 Mad In America.

-Sears, R. (2021, October).
 Combating Structural Racism and Classism in Psychiatry: An Interview with Helena Hansen.
 Mad In America.

 While every individual’s journey is unique and no therapy can guarantee specific outcomes, many clients experience meaningful benefits.
 Person-centered therapy can help you:

-In recognition of the diverse needs of my clients, these retainer packages have been tailored to offer comprehensive, confidential, and flexible care.
+In recognition of the diverse needs of our clients, these retainer packages have been tailored to offer comprehensive, confidential, and flexible care.
 Whether you’re seeking ongoing emotional balance, support through transition, or space for personal growth, there is a package designed to meet your needs.